Kirynomo/notes-app/README.md

-📝 Notes App
+## 📝 Notes App

-A simple and lightweight Notes App built with HTML, CSS, and JavaScript.
+- A simple and lightweight Notes App built with HTML, CSS, and JavaScript.
 It allows users to:

-✔️ Add notes
+- ✔️ Add notes

-✔️ Save notes automatically using localStorage
+- ✔️ Save notes automatically using localStorage

-✔️ Delete notes using a trash icon
+- ✔️ Delete notes using a trash icon

-Your notes stay saved even after refreshing the page!
+- Your notes stay saved even after refreshing the page!

-🔗 Live Demo
+## 🔗 Live Demo

-👉 GitHub Live Link: [Add your link here]
+- 👉 GitHub Live Link: [Add your link here]

-🚀 Features
+## 🚀 Features

-Minimal UI
+- Minimal UI

-Auto-save with localStorage
+- Auto-save with localStorage

-Easy note deletion
+- Easy note deletion

-Fully responsive

-📦 How to Use

-Type your note in the text area.

-Click Add Note.

-Notes appear instantly and are saved automatically.

-Click the 🗑️ delete icon to remove a note.

-🛠️ Technologies
+## 🛠️ Technologies

-HTML
+- HTML

-CSS
+- CSS

-JavaScript (localStorage)
+- JavaScript (localStorage)